Putting the Chic in Psychic

 I sipped my ultra-caffeinated brew, eyeing Damon over the rim of my cup.
 He was flat out hot.
 Like HAWT.
 I’d seen him mostly naked and could attest to six pack abs, broad shoulders, and thighs that could crack walnuts.
 And his ass.
 It could make a nun wet her panties.
 With that body, his dark blond hair, stormy blue eyes, and chiseled jaw, he could have been a model.
 The fact that he was eyeing me with the same orgasmic appreciation I’d just given the first sip of my coffee made me want to lick him like a lollipop.

 Just at the moment, my life was closer to perfect than it had ever been, which of course meant that everything would shortly be going straight to hell.
 Murphy’s Law and Mercury in Retrograde are the ruling forces of my life.
-Trouble was always lying await just around the corner.
+Trouble was always lying in wait just around the corner.
 At least it meant life was exciting.
 Often hideously painful, but still exciting.
 It also meant I knew enough to enjoy the good while it lasted.

 Nobody fucks with the people I love and gets away with it.
 Nobody.

-Anyhow, my business had really taken off in the last few year, growing like a weed on steroids.
+Anyhow, my business had really taken off in the last few years, growing like a weed on steroids.
 Damon’s a lawyer.
 My lawyer, as of recently.
 I’m his only client.
 When Aunty Mommy kicked the bucket, all sorts of cockroaches crawled out of the woodwork, including my real parents and a bunch of other family, also all witches.
-I’d also learned I was the product of a birth contract, and that the entire witch world revolved around bloodlines and eugenics, and my eggs were in high demand.
+I’d learned I was the product of a birth contract, and that the entire witch world revolved around bloodlines and eugenics, and my eggs were in high demand.
 All of which was enough to make me throw up in my mouth.

-But I also inherited a convoluted mess of money and property and Damon had taken on untangling and managing it all so I wouldn’t have to.
+But I also inherited a convoluted mess of money and property, and Damon had taken on untangling and managing it all, so I wouldn’t have to.
 If I’d had my way, I’d have refused to take it.
 I considered it blood money—specifically my blood—but I had to be practical, one of my least favorite things to be when I was pissed off.
 It turned out I wasn’t the only target of Aunty Mommy’s, just her favorite.
 She’d been a category nine tornado and had left a whole lot of damage in her wake.
 Since nobody else would, I had to try to fix what I could, and that meant money and plenty of it.

-Between the money, the fact that I’d never been trained in magic, my current lack of a home (my ex-colleague had destroyed my apartment along with my showroom), Damon and I were practically glued together these days.
-He was super protective of me and though he hadn’t said much, I know he was scared some witch family—or just as likely my own—would kidnap me and turn me into an Easy-bake Oven for magically powerful babies.
+Between the convoluted finances, the fact that I’d never been trained in magic, my current lack of a home (my ex-colleague had destroyed my apartment along with my showroom), Damon and I were practically glued together these days.
+He was super protective of me, and though he hadn’t said much, I knew he was scared some witch family—or just as likely my own—would kidnap me and turn me into an Easy-bake Oven for magically powerful babies.
 He’d been giving me a crash course in witchcraft.
 Not that I didn’t have good command of my power—I did.
 I just didn’t know how to create spells or what ingredients to use for what, nor did I really know the dangers, or even what I could or should be doing to protect myself.
 Other than that, I was in good shape.

 His concern and me being his only client made it hard for him to peel away from me, which was both flattering to my female sensibilities and annoying as fuck.
-I didn’t need him under foot twenty-four/seven, no matter how pretty he was, or how much I enjoyed his company.
-The constant togetherness had started to feel claustrophobic, which could be totally normal, or could be me panicking over a being in a relationship.
+I didn’t need him underfoot twenty-four/seven, no matter how pretty he was, or how much I enjoyed his company.
+The constant togetherness had started to feel claustrophobic, which could be totally normal, or could be me panicking over being in a relationship.

-“What are your plans for the day?” he asked, interrupting my rambling train of thought.
+“What are your plans for the day?”
+He asked, interrupting my rambling train of thought.

 “More of the same.
 Sorting out your aunt’s financial estate.
 It’s like picking apart a gordian knot.”